Walmart: Corruption charges

-In 2012, there was an incident with CJ's Seafood, a crawfish processing firm in Louisiana that was partnered with Walmart, that eventually gained media attention for the mistreatment of its 40 H-2B visa workers from Mexico.
-These workers experienced harsh living conditions in tightly packed trailers outside of the work facility, physical threats, verbal abuse, and were forced to work day-long shifts.
-Many of the workers were afraid to take action about the abuse due to the fact that the manager threatened the lives of their family members in the U.S. and Mexico if the abuse were to be reported.
-Eight of the workers confronted management at CJ's Seafood about the mistreatment; however, the management denied the abuse allegations and the workers went on strike.
-The workers then took their stories to Walmart due to their partnership with CJ's.
-While Walmart was investigating the situation, the workers collected 150,000 signatures of supporters who agreed that Walmart should stand by the workers and take action.
-In June 2012, the visa workers held a protest and day-long hunger strike outside of the apartment building where a Walmart board member resided.
-Following this protest, Walmart announced its final decision to no longer work with CJ's Seafood.
+In 2012, an incident with CJ's Seafood, a crawfish processing firm in Louisiana that was partnered with Walmart, gained media attention for the mistreatment of its 40 H-2B visa workers from Mexico.
+After workers confronted management at CJ's Seafood, who denied the abuse allegations, the visa workers held a protest and day-long hunger strike in June 2012 .Walmart announced its decision to no longer work with CJ's Seafood.
 Less than a month later, the Department of Labor fined CJ's Seafood "approximately $460,000 in back-pay, safety violations, wage and hour violations, civil damages, and fines for abuses to the H-2B program.
 The company has since shut down."

-As of December 2012, internal investigations were ongoing into possible violations of the Foreign Corrupt Practices Act.
-Walmart has invested on internal investigations, which expanded beyond Mexico to implicate operations in China, Brazil, and India.
-The case has added fuel to the debate as to whether foreign investment will result in increased prosperity, or if it merely allows local retail trade and economic policy to be taken over by "foreign financial and corporate interests".
+In December 2012, Walmart invested $99 million on internal investigations into possible violations of the Foreign Corrupt Practices Act, which expanded beyond Mexico to implicate operations in China, Brazil, and India.
+In June 2019, Walmart Inc. and its wholly owned Brazil-based subsidiary, WMT Brasilia, agreed to pay $137 million to resolve the case.